Justice League (TV series): Accolades

-Cancelled film and reboot
+Cancelled film

-Circa 2004, Bruce Timm announced that a direct-to-video Justice League feature film was being planned.
-The film was intended to make a bridge between the second season of Justice League to the first season of Justice League Unlimited.
-The film was planned to reveal how Wonder Woman acquired her Invisible-Jet, and also planned to feature the Crime Syndicate as the main antagonists, an idea that was originally conceived for the two-part episode "A Better World", until the Syndicate was replaced by the Justice Lords.
+Circa 2004, Bruce Timm announced that a direct-to-video Justice League feature film was being produced to bridge the second season of Justice League and the first season of Justice League Unlimited.
+It was planned to reveal how Wonder Woman acquired her Invisible Plane and feature the Crime Syndicate as the main antagonists, an idea that was originally conceived for the episode "A Better World" until the Syndicate was replaced by the Justice Lords.
 Dwayne McDuffie wrote the script and Andrea Romano assembled the cast, but Warner Bros. finally scrapped the project.
-In 2010, however, the film's plot was used for the non-DCAU film Justice League: Crisis on Two Earths with all references to the continuity of the DC Animated Universe removed.
-Most notably of these changes is the replacement of John Stewart with Hal Jordan as the Justice League's Green Lantern.
+In 2010, the film was repurposed and released as Justice League: Crisis on Two Earths, a standalone film unconnected to the DCAU.

 Adaptations

 Justice League Adventures

 DC Comics published a series of 34-issue numbered comics based on the television series, between 2002 and 2004.
+However, while the comic would use the style of the animated show, it would often ignore its continuity and use backstories and personalities for characters based on the mainstream DC comics instead.